Pressure (2015 film): Critical reception

 The film received negative responses from both critics and audiences on Rotten Tomatoes.com.
 2 out of 10 critics gave the film a positive review, a Rotten rating, with 21% of audiences giving a positive review.
-Alistair Harkness writing for The Scotsman commented, "...the diving bell's claustrophobic setting never really translates into claustrophobic tension on screen", whilst David Hughes from Empire Magazine stated the film "fails to create interesting, distinctive or sympathetic characters, much less realise the potential of a potent premise."
+Alistair Harkness writing for The Scotsman commented, "...the diving bell's claustrophobic setting never really translates into claustrophobic tension on screen", whilst David Hughes from Empire stated the film "fails to create interesting, distinctive or sympathetic characters, much less realise the potential of a potent premise."
 Conversely, Jeremy Aspinall of the Radio Times commented, "It's perfectly watchable, if not quite on a nerve-shredding par with lung-busting thrillers like The Poseidon Adventure, The Abyss or Black Sea."